sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 ```

 Default priority of a thread is 5 ([NORM_PRIORITY](#-)).
 The value of [MIN_PRIORITY](#-) is 1 and the value of [MAX_PRIORITY](#-) is 10. </br>
-Child Threads inherit from main Thread the priority number (which is 5). </br>
+The default priority for the main thread is always 5, it can be changed later. </br>
+The default priority for all other threads depends on the priority of the parent thread </br>

 ```java
 ```